This great resource provides parents with tips on how to make preschool preparation fun and make the transition go well for your whole family.

 Starting preschool is one of the many exciting milestones of childhood.
 However, it can also be a stressful time for both children and parents, especially if it is your child’s first time going to school.
-However, if you take some steps to prepare yourself and your child for this new experience, you can ease some of the anxiety you both may have about starting preschool.
+By taking some time to prepare your child and yourself, the transition can go smoothly for your whole family.

-Keep everyone calm.
-It is natural for your child to express fear and anxiety about going to preschool and for you to be nervous, too.
-Talk to your child about going to preschool and what he will do there.
-If you have older children, children of friends, or nieces and nephews, have them share their stories with your soon-to-be preschooler.
+Keep your child informed.
+It is natural for your child to be nervous about going to preschool.
+Talk to your child about preschool and what he will do there.
 Try to keep these conversations casual so your child does not feel intimidated or overwhelmed.

 Meet other preschoolers.
 If possible, organize a play date or two with children who will be in your child’s preschool class.
-You may already know families with children the same age as yours, or you might meet some when you visit the school.
-You can also ask the preschool if there are any families close by to you or new to the school, as well.
-This way, not every face in the classroom will be unfamiliar when your child goes to preschool the first day, and you can find other parents to share experiences with.
+This way not every face in the classroom will be unfamiliar when your child enters her classroom on the first day, and you can find other parents to share experiences with.

 Give it time.
 Leave plenty of time on the first day to arrive at school and be prepared to spend some time in the classroom with your child.
-Some preschools even request that parents stay in the classroom on the first day with their child, or at least for part of the day.
-Anticipate some ups and downs the first few weeks of school as your child gets adjusted.
-Even children are allowed to have bad days.
+Some preschools even request that parents stay in the classroom for all or part of the first day of school.
+Anticipate some ups and downs the first few weeks of school as your child gets settled, but know that soon your whole family will be adjusted to your new routine.